markdumay/nginx-certbot/README.md

 docker stack services nginx-certbot
 ```

-You should see the value `1/1` for `REPLICAS` for the certbot and nginx services if the stack was initialized correctly.
+You should see the value `1/1` for `REPLICAS` for the Certbot and Nginx services if the stack was initialized correctly.
 It might take a while before the services are up and running, so simply repeat the command after a few minutes if needed.

 ```
 ID  NAME                   MODE        REPLICAS  IMAGE                                PORTS